A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 - You CAN bring a digital camera with video capabilities (however they do NOT allow “Video cameras or recording devices”, which includes GoPros)

-- You CAN bring a clear plastic water bottle to refill on site (but NOT anything glass or metal)
+- You CAN bring a plastic or metal water bottle 24 oz or less to refill on site (but NOT anything glass!)

 - You CAN bring a fanny pack: but if you do you’ll still need to go through the “with bag” security line